NoroffFEU/development-platforms/postgreSQL-case-study.md

 ## Weaknesses

 ### Learning curve
 Learning PostgreSQL can be a little hard, and it can take time to be good at it.
+Installations, configurations and such can be fairly difficult for beginners.

 ### Performance
 Even though PostgreSQL is a very efficient database, it may not be as fast as some other databases in certain areas.

+### Support
+Compared to MySQL where many open-source apps can support it, PostgreSQL may not be.

 ## Comparison